brunoV/throttler/README.md

 error margin of ~10% until we reach core.async's maximum possible pipe throughput.
 On my laptop, this happens at about 50,000 messages/second.

-Here's the result of running some [Criterium][2] benchmarks on channels throttled at different rates.
+Here's the result of running some [Criterium][crit] benchmarks on channels throttled at different rates.

 ```